itsminal/Full-Stack-Development/README.md

 ## Projects

-Currently, this repository includes projects built with HTML5 and CSS3.
+Currently, this repository includes projects built with HTML5, CSS3 and JavaScript.
 These projects are simple and designed to help me grasp the fundamentals of web development.
 I plan to expand the repository over time by adding more projects that explore advanced concepts and technologies, including the MERN (MongoDB, Express.js, React, Node.js) stack.

 ## Getting Started